14-yama/miranda-distribution/ecommerce-procurement.md

+**CUSTOMER MUST KNOW BEFORE TRANSACTION:**
+- the bank TTD/USD quote of the day
+- import duties for destination country
+- export duties for origination country
+- payment methods:Agent collect, Credit Card & Wire Transfer

 **Customer:**
-- The customer initiates the transaction by visiting mirandacanhelp.com, placing an order for 24 shirts, and specifying any particular requirements.
+- The customer initiates the transaction by visiting [mirandacanhelp.com](mirandacanhelp.com), placing an order for 24 shirts, and specifying any particular requirements.

 **Sales Team/Procurement Specialist:**
 - Your sales team or procurement specialist receives the order notification.